 Development plans for the proposal can be seen in Attachments 2 and 3.
-A photo simulation of the proposed tower can be seen in Attachment 4.

-10. The applicant states as part of documents included that the tower is required to comply with the Industry Code on the Deployment of Mobile Telephone Network Infrastructure (the Codes), and that the company that would operate the telecommunications tower has chosen the proposed site in accordance with the Codes, and the design of the structure is in line with the Codes.
+- 11. The applicant states as part of documents included that the tower is required to comply with the Industry Code on the Deployment of Mobile Telephone Network Infrastructure (the Codes), and that the company that would operate the telecommunications tower has chosen the proposed site in accordance with the Codes, and the design of the structure is in line with the Codes. - 12.
+The applicant has advised that a photo simulation of the telecommunications tower and its setting on the site and relationship with the adjacent development, will be provided to the City prior to the community briefing session.

-- 11. Clause 4.2.4 (Objectives of the Zones Industrial) of Local Planning Scheme No. 3 (the Scheme) states that the objectives of the General Industry zone are as follows: - To provide for a wide range of manufacturing or associated industrial uses and services whilst allowing for a limited range of non-industrial uses where ancillary to predominant industrial uses. - To ensure that the movement of goods and services in and out of the zone causes minimal impact on the nearby area directly accessing the regional road system. - 12.
+- 13. Clause 4.2.4 (Objectives of the Zones Industrial) of Local Planning Scheme No. 3 (the Scheme) states that the objectives of the General Industry zone are as follows: - To provide for a wide range of manufacturing or associated industrial uses and services whilst allowing for a limited range of non-industrial uses where ancillary to predominant industrial uses. - To ensure that the movement of goods and services in and out of the zone causes minimal impact on the nearby area directly accessing the regional road system. - 14.
 Under the Scheme telecommunications infrastructure is defined as follows: